kamperh/kamperh.github.io/notes/writing.md

   taught in school).
 Consider this example: "It is imperative to acknowledge that no element within this elucidation possesses novelty; rather, it unequivocally constitutes a particular instantiation of dynamic programming."
-  Here is how I would write it instead: "Note that nothing in this description is new.
-It is really just a specific version of dynamic programming. "
+  Here is how I would write it instead: "Nothing in this description is new: it is just a specific version of dynamic programming."

 ## Mathematics